yarisvt/tyk-docs/tyk-docs/content/shared/create-api-include.md

 It is possible to create APIs using Tyk Dashboard's REST API.
 You will need an API key for your organisation and one command to create the API and make it live.

-### Obtain your Dashboard API key & Dashboard URL
+### Obtain your Tyk Dashboard API Access Credentials key & Dashboard URL

 From the Tyk Dashboard, select "Users" from the "System Management" section.
 Click **Edit** for your user, then scroll to the bottom of the page.
-Your API Key is the first entry:
+Your **Tyk Dashboard API Access Credentials** key is the first entry:

 ![API key location](/docs/img/2.10/user_api_id.png)